Magnolol

 Magnolol is an organic compound that is classified as lignan.
 It is a bioactive compound found in the bark of the Houpu magnolia (Magnolia officinalis) and in M. grandiflora.

-Magnolol is a compound that acts on GABA_A receptors and functions as an allosteric modulator.
+Magnolol is a compound that acts on GABA_{A} receptors and functions as an allosteric modulator.
 It has antifungal properties and demonstrates anti-periodontal disease effects in animal models.
 In cell cultures, magnolol stimulates osteoblasts and inhibits osteoclasts, indicating potential for anti-osteoporosis treatment.
 It also binds in a dimeric form to PPARγ, acting as an agonist of this nuclear receptor.
 Additionally, magnolol may interact with cannabinoid receptors, acting as a partial agonist of CB2 receptors with lower affinity for CB1 receptors.

 Bioactivity

 It is known to act on the GABA_{A} receptors in rat cells in vitro as well as having antifungal properties.
 Magnolol has a number of osteoblast-stimulating and osteoclast-inhibiting activities in cell culture and has been suggested as a candidate for screening for anti-osteoporosis activity.
 It has anti-periodontal disease activity in a rat model.
 Structural analogues have been studied and found to be strong allosteric modulators of GABA_{A}.

 Magnolol is also binding in dimeric mode to PPARγ, acting as an agonist of this nuclear receptor.

 Magnolol may interact with cannabinoid receptors, acting as a partial agonist of CB_{2} receptors, with lower affinity for the CB_{1} receptor.